|

 invasion of New Jersey by Martians genuinely terrified the

-[a Courant telephone operator] repeatedly explained it
+telephone operator] repeatedly explained it to callers,

-she was unable to convince them it was fictional and not real."
+to convince them it was fictional and not real."

 Click